Discovering...

 Colors in Moroccan clothing carry meaning rooted in religion, geography, and social custom.

 Purity and religious devotion.
 White djellabas are worn for Friday prayers and religious holidays.
-White caftans are reserved for brides.
+White caftans are reserved for brides during certain wedding ceremonies.

 Sacred in Islam, representing paradise and the Prophet.
-Green turbans hold particular reverence.
-The Moroccan flag features a green pentagram.
+Green turbans hold particular reverence and are associated with Sharifs (descendants of the Prophet).

 Associated with the Tuareg "Blue Men" whose indigo garments stain the skin.
 Also linked to Chefchaouen.
-Indigo was historically precious.
+Indigo dye was historically a precious commodity.

 Celebration and festivity.
 Red is the national color and dominates wedding attire, especially with gold embroidery.
 Red babouches are popular for women.

-Less common in traditional dress than in other Arab countries.
+Less common in traditional dress than in other regions.
 Modern urban Moroccans wear black as fashion.
-In Amazigh tradition, black wool appears in the High Atlas.
+In Amazigh tradition, black wool appears in High Atlas garments.

-The most recognizable traditional Moroccan garments include the djellaba (a long hooded robe worn daily by both men and women), the caftan (an ornate dress for formal occasions), the takchita (a two-piece ceremonial ensemble), babouche slippers, the fez hat (tarbouche), the burnous (a heavy winter cloak), and various regional Amazigh/Berber styles.
-Each garment reflects centuries of cultural heritage.
+The most recognizable Moroccan garments include the djellaba (a long hooded robe worn daily by men and women), the caftan/kaftan (an ornate dress for formal occasions), the takchita (a two-piece ceremonial ensemble), the jabador (a men's tunic-and-trouser set), babouche slippers, the fez hat (tarbouche), sarouel pants, the gandora (a sleeveless summer robe), and the haik (a large draped cloth).
+Each garment reflects centuries of Arab, Amazigh, Andalusian, and sub-Saharan African cultural influence.

-A custom-made djellaba in Morocco costs from 300 MAD for a simple cotton version to 2,000+ MAD for fine wool or silk with intricate embroidery.
+A custom-made djellaba costs from 300 MAD for a simple cotton version to from 2,000 MAD for fine wool or silk with intricate embroidery (sfifa and aakad).
 Ready-made djellabas at the souk start from 150 MAD.
 Tailoring typically takes 3-7 days depending on the complexity.
+Seasonal pricing can change.

-A caftan (kaftan) is a single-piece flowing dress, often richly embroidered, worn for formal events.
+A caftan (kaftan) is a single-piece flowing dress, richly embroidered, worn for formal events.
 A takchita is a two-piece ensemble consisting of an under-dress (tahtia) and a more elaborate over-dress (dfina) fastened with a decorative belt (mdamma).
 The takchita is considered more formal and is the standard choice for Moroccan weddings.
+Brides may change into five to seven different takchitas during the celebration.

-The best places to buy traditional clothing include the medina souks of Fes and Marrakech for variety and competitive pricing, the Habous Quarter in Casablanca for quality tailoring, and specific ateliers in the Mellah district.
-For designer caftans, visit boutiques in Casablanca's Maarif district or the Gueliz area of Marrakech.
+The best places include the kissaria souks of Fes el-Bali for silk caftans and fine embroidery, Souk Semmarine in Marrakech for djellabas and accessories, the Habous Quarter in Casablanca for quality ready-to-wear, and the Mellah (Jewish Quarter) areas for custom tailoring.
+For designer caftans, visit boutiques in Casablanca's Maarif district or Marrakech's Gueliz neighborhood.

-Female travelers should dress modestly, covering shoulders and knees, especially in medinas, rural areas, and near mosques.
+Cover shoulders and knees in medinas, rural areas, and near mosques.
 Loose-fitting clothing is comfortable and culturally appropriate.
-In major cities like Casablanca and Marrakech's Gueliz district, dress codes are more relaxed.
-A lightweight scarf is useful for visiting religious sites and can double as sun protection.
+In Casablanca's modern neighborhoods and Marrakech's Gueliz, dress codes are more relaxed.
+A lightweight scarf is useful for visiting religious sites and doubles as sun protection.
+Swimwear is fine on beaches but cover up when leaving the beach area.

 Simple alterations take 1-2 hours.
 A custom djellaba requires 3-5 days.
-A fully bespoke caftan with embroidery takes 1-3 weeks depending on complexity.
-For wedding takchitas with heavy handwork, allow 3-6 weeks.
-Many tailors in the medina offer rush services at an additional charge of 30-50% above the standard price.
+A bespoke caftan with embroidery takes 1-3 weeks.
+Wedding takchitas with heavy handwork need 3-6 weeks.
+Many medina tailors offer rush services at 30-50% above the standard price.
+Always get a written receipt with the agreed price and pickup date.

-Traditional babouche slippers are designed for indoor use and short walks.
-They soften and mold to your feet after a few days.
+Traditional babouches are designed for indoor use and short walks.
+They soften and mold to your feet after 2-3 days of break-in.
 For extended walking in the medina, choose babouches with thicker soles or opt for the outdoor version with rubber bottoms.
-New babouches need a break-in period of 2-3 days.
+Leather babouches start from 30 MAD for basic styles and from 200 MAD for embroidered versions.

 Master the art of souk shopping with bargaining tips, best buys, and what to avoid.

-Read moreFrom the tanneries of Fes to finished goods: babouches, bags, belts, and more.
+Read GuideFrom the tanneries of Fes to finished goods: babouches, bags, belts, and jackets.

-Read moreExplore the artisan workshops behind Morocco's handmade textiles, ceramics, and woodwork.
+Read GuideExplore the artisan workshops behind handmade textiles, ceramics, and woodwork.